A pipeline for searching and fitting instrumental glitches in LISA data: Effect of glitches on parameter estimation of a Massive Black Holes Binary

-Let us recall that the injection times of the glitches were chosen specifically to maximize their impact on the parameter estimation of the MBHB.
+Let us recall that the injection times of the glitches were chosen specifically to maximise their impact on the parameter estimation of the MBHB.
 Their effect is expected to be smaller if they occur during the early inspiral.
 This point is further discussed in Appendix~\ref{sec:mbhb_glitch}, where we present posteriors illustrating how the presence of the SNR~1544 glitch affects parameter estimation for the same MBHB, depending on its injection time.
-However, since the coalescence is the loudest part of MBHB signals and largely drives parameter estimation, failing to captures glitches occuring near to it would severely jeopardize the science objectives of LISA.
-For instance, biases in sky localization and distance—such as those shown in Fig.~\ref{fig:corner_plot_mbhb_glitch} when not accounting for the glitch—could prevent the detection of an electromagnetic counterpart and lead to misidentification of the host galaxy, thereby compromising cosmological measurements based on bright or dark siren methods~\cite{Gair:2022zsa,Caprini:2016qxs,Tamanini:2016zlh,Mangiagli:2023ize}.
+However, since the coalescence is the loudest part of MBHB signals and largely drives parameter estimation, failing to capture glitches occurring near to it would severely jeopardise the science objectives of LISA.
+For instance, biases in sky localisation and distance could prevent the detection of an electromagnetic counterpart and lead to misidentification of the host galaxy, thereby compromising cosmological measurements based on bright or dark siren methods~\cite{Gair:2022zsa,Caprini:2016qxs,Tamanini:2016zlh,Mangiagli:2023ize}.
 This issue also extends to applications in fundamental physics, which rely on detecting extremely small deviations from general relativity.
 In this context, even small biases can lead to false detections and must be mitigated as much as possible \cite{Kwok:2021zny,Gupta_2025}.
 Our analysis shows that, to avoid such pitfalls, glitches with SNRs of several tens or higher will need to be included in the model fitted to the data.
-This threshold also corresponds to the point at which glitches first become identifiable in the data, as discussed in the previous paragraph. \\
+This threshold also corresponds to the point at which glitches first become identifiable in the data, as discussed in the previous paragraph.

 In Fig.~\ref{fig:corner_plot_mbhb_glitch_fitting}, we now show the posterior on the parameters of the MBHB signal obtained when simultaneously fitting for the glitch, and compare this to the posterior obtained in the absence of the glitch.
 We observe that by fitting the glitch, the MBHB posteriors are no longer biased, and the posteriors for the (only-)MBHB case overlap with those where the glitch has been accounted for, indicating that the best strategy is to fit for both.
 For completeness, we also show posteriors for the fitted glitch parameters in Fig.~\ref{fig:corner_plot_glitch_fitting}. \\